centeractive/koia/README.md

 ### Installing

 1. Download and install CouchDB from http://couchdb.apache.org/#download.
 Follow the installation wizard steps.
-Be sure to install CouchDB to a path with no spaces, such as `C:\CouchDB`.
 2. Open http://127.0.0.1:5984/_utils#setup and perform CouchDB single node setup according to http://docs.couchdb.org/en/stable/setup/single-node.html.
-You will get asked for an admin username and password, choose admin / admin.
+You will get asked for an admin username and password, choose the default admin/admin or whatever suits you.
 3. Configure CORS by changing [http], [chttpd] and [cors] entries within `$COUCHDB_HOME/etc/local.ini` as follows:
 ```
 [httpd]